Vaccines and Immunotherapies (VIT)

 Viral reservoirs are made up of HIV that is able to avoid eradication by cART.
 Typically, viral reservoirs are contained within immune cells (CD4 T cells) in the blood and gut.
 Recent studies have suggested that the immune response while on cART can become defective which could be another reason for the persistence of HIV within the body.

 To combat the formation and persistence of these viral reservoirs researchers have begun searching for strategies to enhance the effectiveness of the immune system specifically for HIV.
 One of these approaches is using therapeutic vaccines.
 By introducing a small amount of HIV DNA directly into cells, these vaccines trigger an increase in immune response specific to that virus.
 This increase in HIV-specific immune response may help the body attack the remaining HIV in the system and reduce the viral reservoir.

-This pilot study will test whether an experimental therapeutic vaccine (known as Pennvax®-GP in combination with interleukin-12 (IL-12)) administered via an electroporation device (CELLECTRA®– 5P) can help the immune system reduce the amount of HIV in the viral reservoirs.
+This pilot study tested whether an experimental therapeutic vaccine (known as Pennvax®-GP in combination with interleukin-12 (IL-12)) administered via an electroporation device (CELLECTRA®– 5P) can help the immune system reduce the amount of HIV in the viral reservoirs.

-This study will take place over 18 months and include 18 participants who began cART within 6 months of infection.
+This study planned to take place over 18 months and include 18 participants who began cART within 6 months of infection.
 Study participants will be randomized into one of two groups:

-All participants will continue to take their regular cART and receive regular care.
-This study is open-label meaning that everyone and their doctors will know whether or not they are receiving the vaccine.
-Both study groups will receive regular testing periodically throughout the course of the study and during follow-up.
+All participants would continue to take their regular cART and receive regular care.
+This study was open-label meaning that everyone and their doctors will know whether or not they are receiving the vaccine.
+Both study groups would receive regular testing periodically throughout the course of the study and during follow-up.

 If you would like more information on this clinical study, please refer to a participating site.